lvgl/lvgl/xmls/README.md

 } lv_my_widget_t
 ```

+It works only if there is `<api>` the pointers are stored in the widgets' class data.
+Without `<api>` element just a simple create function is exported.

 #### Extend

 The `view` element can have an `extend` attribute.
 It tells that the new widget is